christiandeandemesa/50-Projects-in-50-Days/Event KeyCodes/README.md

 # Event KeyCodes

 -   Displays the key, keyCode, and code of any key pressed.
 Built using HTML5, CSS3, SASS, and JavaScript.
-Other features utilized include a custom CSS reset.
+Other features utilized include a custom CSS reset and Google fonts.

 ## How to run this project